sunil-gumatimath/tab-organizer-chrome-extension/README.md

 - Click the Tab Organizer icon to open the popup.
 - Use the search bar at the top to quickly find and switch to specific tabs.
 - Type any text to filter tabs by title or URL - results update in real-time.
+- Use keyboard shortcuts for faster navigation:
+  - Press `Enter` to switch to the first search result
+  - Use `↑` and `↓` arrow keys to navigate through search results
+  - Press `Esc` to clear the search
 - Click on a search result to switch to that tab.
 - Use the clearly labeled buttons to manage your tabs.
 - View the current tab and group count at the top.